 Revenues are recognized only when the following criteria have been met: (1) persuasive evidence of an arrangement exists; (2) the price is fixed or determinable; (3) the service is performed; and (4) collectability of the related fee is reasonably assured.
 The majority of the Group's revenue transactions are based on standard business terms and conditions, which are recognized net of agency rebates.
-Advertising arrangements involving multiple deliverables are broken down into single-element arrangements based on their relative selling price for revenue recognition purposes.
+Advertising arrangements involving multiple deliverables are broken down into single-element arrangements based on their relative fair value for revenue recognition purposes.
 For multiple-deliverable revenue arrangements, it is required that the arrangement consideration to be allocated to all deliverables at the inception of the arrangement on the following basis: (a) vendor-specific objective evidence (VSOE) of selling price, if it exists, otherwise, (b) third-party evidence (TPE) of the selling price.
 If neither (a) nor (b) exists, then use (c) management's best estimate of the selling price of the deliverable.
 The Group primarily uses VSOE to allocate the arrangement consideration if such selling price is available.
-For the deliverables that have not been sold separately, the best estimate of the selling price is used, which has taken into consideration of the pricing of advertising areas of the Company's platform with similar popularity and advertisements with similar format and quoted prices from competitors and other market conditions.
-Revenues recognized with reference to BESP were immaterial for all periods presented.
+For the deliverables that have not been sold separately, the best estimate of the selling price is used, which has taken into consideration of the pricing of advertising areas of the Company's platform with similar popularity and advertisements with similar format.
 The Group recognizes revenues on the elements delivered and defers the recognition of revenues for the undelivered elements until the remaining obligations have been satisfied.